Florida Approved

 I passed my Florida Permit Exam.
 What do I do next?

-Once you pass your Learner's Permit Test, you must go to a DHSMV office to get your Learner's License or driver's license.
+Once you pass your Learner's Permit Test, you must go to a Florida driver's license office to get your Learner's License or driver's license.
 Take the following items with you:

 • Proof of Identification — such as your birth certificate or United States Passport.
 If you do not have your original birth certificate (a copy is unacceptable), you may bring a certified copy of your birth certificate issued by the state where you were born.